 — Edward Russell (@ByERussell) January 18, 2022

 ANA’s statement is also somewhat similar and mentions that all its flights that use the Boeing 777 are canceled until further notice.
 While stopping short of a complete suspension, Air India’s official Twitter handle sent out a tweet confirming that its operations to the U.S. stand “curtailed/revised.”
-Interestingly, these airlines have decided to go ahead with the suspension of Boeing 777 flights even after Verizon and AT&T agreed to the deployment of 5G near certain airports — a decision that was hailed by President Biden as well.
+Interestingly, these airlines have decided to go ahead with the suspension of Boeing 777 flights even after Verizon and AT&T agreed to temporarily limit the deployment of 5G near certain airports — a decision that was hailed by President Biden as well.

 The latest development in the stumble to 5G: AT&T and Verizon caving to keeping C-Band

 5Goffline near runways, and airlines canceling flights anyway.
 The difference seems to be Boeing saying not to fly the 777.